-Most personal injury lawyers work on what is called a "contingent fee basis".
+Most personal injury lawyers in Pennsylvania work on what is called a "contingent fee basis".
 This means that you owe no fees or costs up-front.
 You pay nothing to us unless we win your case.
 The amount you would pay as a client at the conclusion of your case is equal to a percentage of your total recovery plus costs that are advanced by the lawyer which can include the price of ordering medical records, taking video depositions of doctors or for the drafting of reports from experts and investigators.
 Most people could not afford to fund the costs involved in pursuing a personal injury claim.
 The costs we pay for you in advance are like an interest free loan which we only reimburse ourselves if we win.
 There is no down side for the client and the client does not have to advance any of the costs to our office.

 What do we do for you for this fee?
 For start, we protect you from destroying your own case.
 As intelligent and savvy as you may be, if you are not a lawyer or an insurance adjuster, you do not know what you are doing handling a personal injury case.
 In fact, I have had many clients come to me over the years where the client was represented by a lawyer who didn't know what he was doing.
 How could this happen?
 If a lawyer has a "general practice" and handles all kinds of cases like landlord tenant matters and breach of contract matters, he is not focused on personal injury matters.
 This is the classic example of the proverbial "Jack of all trades, master of none".
 Even for someone with three years of law school and decades of general practice, some lawyers are not good at personal injury cases and really should not be handling them.
 Think of it this way: would you have a urologist operate on your heart?
 Of course not!
 The law is as specialized as medicine and you owe it to yourself to have an attorney who focuses all or most of his or her law practice on personal injury cases.
 This is the way you will maximize the result in your case.
 Your personal injury lawyer's office should operate like a well-oiled machine in moving your case forward.
 Some cases that have come into my office over the years have been the result of the client not hearing from their old lawyer regarding the progress of their case.
 Calls can go unreturned because the lawyer is too involved in the myriad other types of cases he is handling or because he does not understand the best strategies for winning the case because he simply does not have the experience in personal injury cases.